 This is not the time to give up though…

 Although the transition stage of No Poo isn’t a pleasant ordeal, ditching traditional shampoo and opting for a No Poo hair washing regime is definitely worth it.

 You just have to get used to the fact that your scalp will overproduce sebum for a while.

-Sebum isn’t all bad though.
-Your body is simply producing oils on your scalp which help make your hair shiny, nourished, and healthy.
-Put simply, it’s your body’s own scalp moisturizer helping to prevent your scalp from becoming dry.
+Put simply, it is your body’s own scalp moisturizer helping to prevent your scalp from becoming dry.
 Dry scalps often suffer from dandruff, therefore sebum helps to prevent this occurrence.

 Sebum is also good for your scalp since the layer left on your scalp protects your skin from the dirt and grime that is all around us, especially in the air of larger, more polluted cities.